eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

-3. **Relying Party Authorization**: Although browsers and operating systems implementing the Digital Credentials API should verify the web origin of Relying Parties, as well as that the presentation requests are transferred over TLS from the Relying Party to the browser, they should not decide which verifiers are authorized to request attributes as this responsibility lies with national issuers and regulators.
+3. **Relying Party Authorization**: Although browsers and operating systems implementing the Digital Credentials API should verify the web origin of Relying Parties, as well as that the presentation requests are transferred over TLS from the Relying Party to the browser, they should not decide which Relying Parties are authorized to request attributes as this responsibility lies with national issuers and regulators, including Relying Parties registrars.

 4. **Wallet Unit sovereignty**.
 When the Digital Credentials API is used, the operating system should not override or remove control from the Wallet Unit.
 The User's Wallet Unit should retain full authority over attestation management, including issuance, storage, and presentation.
-This ensures that the wallet remains the trusted component for safeguarding user data and interactions.
-The operating system and browser should not disrupt the wallet's security functions.
+This ensures that the Wallet Unit remains the trusted component for safeguarding user data and interactions.
+The operating system and browser should not disrupt the Wallet Unit's security functions.

 ### 3.3 Technological Neutrality and Cross-Platform Interoperability